rivermont/sp2024/PLN5460_MidtermNotes.md

+# PLN 5460
+## Dr. Bhuwan Thapa

-Jan 22, 2024
+#### Jan 22, 2024
-Bhuwan Thapa

 Market-based vs non-market based environmental policies

 Non-market based:

-setting regulation limits on emissions, etc
+- setting regulation limits on emissions, etc

-R&D subsidies
+- R&D subsidies

 Market based:

-Taxes
+- Taxes

-Trading schemes (cap and trade)
+- Trading schemes (cap and trade)

-Feed-in tariffs (credit for feeding solar back to grid)
+- Feed-in tariffs (credit for feeding solar back to grid)

-Deposit and refund (cans and bottles)
+- Deposit and refund (cans and bottles)

-Branches and levels of government
+Branches and levels of government:
-Executive, legislative, judicial
+- Executive, legislative, judicial
-Federal, state, local
+- Federal, state, local

 Policy actions before 1970:

-based on sustained use and multifunctional use
+- based on sustained use and multifunctional use

 Policy actions from 1970 to 2023

-establishment of EPA
+- establishment of EPA

-NEPA (requirement of environmental assessment for new projects)
+- NEPA (requirement of environmental assessment for new projects)

-Clean Air Act
+- Clean Air Act

-Clean Water Act
+- Clean Water Act

 Reagan 1980s:

-reduction in power of EPA
+- reduction in power of EPA

-budget cuts for environmental programs
+- budget cuts for environmental programs

-agency appointments
+- agency appointments

-shifting environmental responsibilities from federal to the states and private
+- shifting environmental responsibilities from federal to the states and private

-but also some good amendments to Clean Water and Safe Drinking Water Acts
+- but also some good amendments to Clean Water and Safe Drinking Water Acts

 Bush Sr.:

-creation of US Global Change Research Program
+- creation of US Global Change Research Program

-research into climate change globally
+- research into climate change globally

 Air quality legislation has not largely improved since the 1970s; some local improvements